- Arbitraging on Decentralized Exchanges (with Xuedong He and Yutian Zhou).

-We develop a dynamic portfolio model incorporating capital gains tax (CGT), year-end taxation, and transaction costs.
-We find that transaction costs affect loss deferrals much more than gain deferrals, and such effects are asymmetric in the presence of accumulated realized gains and losses.
-Our model can help explain the puzzle that even when investors face equal long-term/short-term CGT rates or almost zero interest rates, they may still defer realizing large capital losses.
-In addition, it provides several unique, empirically testable predictions.
+We develop a dynamic portfolio model incorporating capital gains tax (CGT), transaction costs, and year-end taxation.
+We find that even tiny transaction costs can lead to significant deferral of large losses and transaction costs affect loss deferrals much more than gain deferrals.
+Our model can thus help explain the puzzle that even when investors face equal long-term/short-term CGT rates, they may still defer realizing large capital losses for an extended period of time, displaying the disposition effect.
+In addition, we find misestimating transaction costs is costly.
+We also provide several unique, empirically testable predictions and shed light on recently proposed tax policy changes.

 Automated market makers are a popular mechanism used on decentralized exchange, through which users trade assets with each other directly and automatically through a liquidity pool and a fixed pricing function.
 The liquidity provider contributes to the liquidity pool by supplying assets to the pool, and in return, they earn trading fees from investors who trade in the pool.
 We propose a model of optimal liquidity provision in which a risk-averse liquidity provider decides the amount of wealth she would invest in the decentralized market to provide liquidity in a two-asset pool, trade in a centralized market, and consume in multiple periods.
 We derive the liquidity provider's optimal strategy and the optimal design of the automated market maker that maximizes the liquidity provider's utility.
 We find that the optimal unit trading fee increases in the volatility of the fundamental exchange rate of the two assets.
 We also find that the optimal pricing function is chosen to make the asset allocation in the liquidity pool efficient for the liquidity provider.